-We estimate Equations (9) and (12), as well as alternative VAR specifications, using annual data on labor income and capital income from OECD National Accounts for Germany, Japan, the United Kingdom, and the United States over the period 1960-2012.
+We estimate Eqs.
+(9) and (12), as well as alternative VAR specifications, using annual data on labor income and capital income from OECD National Accounts for Germany, Japan, the United Kingdom, and the United States over the period 1960-2012.
 Our measure of labor income is total employee compensation.
-This is a less than ideal measure in that it is likely to contain components that are not purely compensation to labour (e.g. the wage bill received by an entrepreneur might contain capital compensation components), and consequently the literature has developed more accurate measures of compensation to labor (see, e.g., Gopinath, Kalemli-Özcan, Karabarbounis, and Villegas-Sanchez (2015)).
+This is a less than ideal measure in that it is likely to contain components that are not purely compensation to labor (e.g. the wage bill received by an entrepreneur might contain capital compensation components), and consequently the literature has developed more accurate measures of compensation to labor (see, e.g., Gopinath et al., 2015).
 Nevertheless, using more accurate measures of wage compensation would require focusing on much shorter time series: depending on the approach, we would lose between 39 and 75 per cent of the time series dimension, and in such a reduced sample it would not be feasible to test for block exogeneity since the number of parameters to be estimated would be too large relative to the number of observations.
-Similarly, we are constrained to use a relatively small cross-section of countries (that, nevertheless, account more than half of the world equity market capitalization at the end of our sample, and more than 90% of the world capitalization at the beginning of the sample), since expanding to more countries would not only substantially increase the number of parameters to be estimated in each equation of the VAR system, 18 but also shorten the available time series since the countries we consider are exactly the ones with the longest available history of wage bill data.
-This data limitation, nevertheless, has the advantage of making our results directly comparable to the previous literature and, in particular, to Baxter and Jermann (1997) since we use exactly the same set of countries and definition of the wage bill.
+Similarly, we are constrained to use a relatively small cross-section of countries (that, nevertheless, account more than half of the world equity market capitalization at the end of our sample, and more than 90%